How to Become an Impactful Business Coach

 • CLEAR (Contract-Listen-Explore-Action-Review)

-Each model has its own unique framework and emphasis.
-By researching these models, you can gain a deeper understanding of their principles and decide which one aligns best with your values and coaching goals.
+Each model has a unique framework and emphasis.
+By researching these models, you can better understand their principles and decide which aligns best with your values and coaching goals.

 To improve your credibility in the industry, enroll in an accredited training program that offers certification upon completion

-Many organizations provide online courses tailored specifically for aspiring business coaches like those offered by the International Coach Federation (ICF)
+Many organizations provide online courses tailored specifically for aspiring business coaches, such as those offered by the International Coach Federation (ICF)

 These programs typically cover topics such as: